Applying to WRITE

 A presentation about WRITE (and about Tracks and clerkships) by will occur during the foundations phase.
 Then, closer to the time of application to the programs, a more in-depth information session will occur and will include Academic Affairs' curriculum manager and registrar.

-Qualified students may apply for the WRITE Program using the WRITE Student Application (will be posted by May 20, 2016).
+Qualified students may apply for the WRITE Program using the WRITE Student Application.
 PLEASE NOTE: WHEN FILLING OUT APPLICATION, save the file to your computer, fill it out, save it, then submit.
-For additional application information, please contact the WRITE program administrator, email@example.com.
+For additional application information, please contact the WRITE program administrator, firstname.lastname@example.org.

 The criteria for selection to the WRITE Program are based on background, interest, motivation and the following: